 This Compensation Discussion and Analysis describes the material components of our executive officer compensation program for the officers who are named in the Executive Compensation Tables below and who are referred to as our "named executive officers."
-For more information on our named executive officers and our other executive officers, please refer to Part I, Item I of our 2011 Form 10-K under the header: "Executive Officers."
-Our named executive officers for 2011 were as follows:
+Our named executive officers for 2012 were as follows:

-- William A. Koertner, President and CEO; - Marco A. Martinez, Vice President, Chief Financial Officer and Treasurer; - Gerald B. Engen, Jr., Senior Vice President, Secretary and Chief Legal Officer; - John A. Fluss, Group Vice President; - William H. Green, Senior Vice President and Chief Operating Officer;(2) and - Richard S. Swartz, Jr., Senior Vice President and Chief Operating Officer.(2) - (1) Mr. Martinez served as our Chief Financial Officer until January 3, 2012.
-Paul J. Evans was appointed as Chief Financial Officer effective January 3, 2012. - (2) On May 5, 2011, as part of the Company's long-term succession plan, the Board appointed Richard S. Swartz, Jr. as Senior Vice President and Chief Operating Officer.
-Mr. Swartz had previously served as Senior Vice President since 2009 and as a Group Vice President from 2004 to 2009.
-On May 5, 2011, the Board also appointed William H. Green, the Company's previous Chief Operating Officer, to continue to serve as the Company's Senior Vice President.
+- William A. Koertner, President and CEO; - Paul J. Evans, Vice President, Chief Financial Officer and Treasurer;(1) - Gerald B. Engen, Jr., Senior Vice President, Secretary and Chief Legal Officer; - William H. Green, Senior Vice President; - Marco A. Martinez, Vice President, Contract Performance;(1) and - Richard S. Swartz, Jr., Senior Vice President and Chief Operating Officer. - Paul J. Evans was appointed as Chief Financial Officer effective January 3, 2012.
+Mr. Martinez served as our Chief Financial Officer until January 3, 2012 when he became Vice President, Contract Performance.